ad1mt/RobocopyWin/README.md

 >
 >LogOptions=/LOG:robocopy.log /V /NP

-The format of the options in the .ini file are exactly as they would be used on the command line, with one or more spaces between each option.
+The format of the Copyoptions and Logoptions in the .ini file are exactly as they would be used on the command line, with one or more spaces between each option.
+You can edit the options and the program will preserve your changes.